adamghill/build-docker-and-deploy-to-caprover/README.md

 ### image-name:

 The name of the docker image to build.
 Optional.
-Defaults to "github-repository/caprover-app-name".
+Defaults to "{github.repository}-{inputs.caprover-app-name}".

-To ensure the default image name is valid, the values of both the `github-repository` and `caprover-app-name` are slugified using the shell command below:
+To ensure the default image name is valid, the values of `github.repository` and `inputs.caprover-app-name` are slugified using the following shell command:

 ```shell
 echo value | sed -e 's/[^[:alnum:]]/-/g' | tr -s '-' | tr A-Z a-z
 ```

 - `sed -e 's/[^[:alnum:]]/-/g'`: This replaces any character that is not a letter or a number with a dash.
 - `tr -s '-'`: This replaces multiple consecutive dashes with a single dash.
 - `tr A-Z a-z`: This converts all uppercase letters to lowercase.